THM & VOC Reduction- Tanks, Clearwells, & In-Line

-GridBee® SN Series THM removal equipment has been developed & refined over many years with hundreds of the systems installed across the United States and the world.
+We can help you attain your goals anywhere in your system- Distribution Tanks, Clearwells, & In-Line!
+GridBee® SN Series THM Removal Equipment have been developed & refined over many years with hundreds of the systems installed across the United States and the world.
 To the best of our knowledge, Medora Corporation has more municipal THM removal systems in operation than all others combined.

 - Switch to an alternative disinfectant for achieving the CT (concentration X time) requirement.

 - Add a purification process at the front of the plant to remove the natural organic material (NOM, the cause of THM formation).

 Add a granulated activated carbon (GAC) process to remove the THM

 2. Vertical plug flow, increased baffle factor at the CT tank